jonkit/jonkit.github.io/README-tose.txt

 + use `categories:` in the YAML to specify which category the post will be linked with
 + add `external-url` to linked-list posts to ensure they work within the template language
++ add `permalink: short-url` where `short-url` is the link you want to use for the post